Sid Waddell: Sky Sports

-From 1994, Waddell became an independently employed commentator, but mainly associated with his work with Sky Sports.
+From 1994, Waddell became an independently employed commentator, but was mainly associated with his work for Sky Sports.
 The first darts tournament he commentated on for Sky Sports was the 1994 World Matchplay at the Winter Gardens, Blackpool, in August 1994.
 For the next 17 years, he worked continuously as a commentator on all darts tournaments televised by Sky Sports.
 In September 2011, Waddell was diagnosed with bowel cancer.
 Despite this diagnosis and undergoing treatment, he managed to come back to the darts commentary box in the spring of 2012 during some Premier League nights.

 After commentating on a sporadic basis during the 2012 Premier League, Waddell did not commentate at either the 2012 UK Open nor the 2012 World Matchplay prior to his death on 11 August 2012.
-Waddell's last darts commentary came in the 2012 Premier League final between Phil Taylor and Simon Whitlock on 17 May, where Phil Taylor won the match 10-7 to take the 2012 Premier League title, although Waddell only commentated on the first part of the match; his last commentary contributing to a full match came in the same evening in the semi final match between Phil Taylor and James Wade, Taylor won the match 8–6.
-The World championship trophy has been renamed eponymously in his honour, in recognition of his contribution to darts.
+Waddell's last darts commentary came in the 2012 Premier League final between Phil Taylor and Simon Whitlock on 17 May, where Phil Taylor won the match 10-7 to take the title, although Waddell only commentated on the first part of the match; his last commentary contributing to a full match came in the same evening in the semi-final match between Phil Taylor and James Wade, Taylor won the match 8–6.

 Waddell's last interview came in June 2012, where he discussed his life, darts commentary, pool commentary and his bowel cancer.
 This interview was aired on Sky Sports on 16 August 2012, five days after his death, as a tribute entitled: Sid Waddell – A Life in His Own Words.

 Pool commentary and other works

 Besides darts, Waddell commentated on numerous other sporting events produced by Sky Sports and/or Matchroom Sport over the years.
 He regularly commentated on the four annual nine-ball pool events on which the two companies collaborated (World Pool Championship; World Pool Masters; World Pool League; and Mosconi Cup), particularly between the years of 1999–2003.
 However, as these events began to be hosted further away from the UK, Waddell gradually withdrew from the sport.
 He is remembered for coining the term "Golden Break", meaning when the 9-ball is pocketed directly from the break, giving the breaking player an immediate win.

-In 2004, he was the commentator for the British game show House of Games in which two families competed in various household based challenges.
+In 2004, Waddell was the commentator for the British game show House of Games in which two families competed in various household-based challenges.

-In 2006, he began to host Sid Waddell's Wrestling Show on ESPN Classic.
+In 2006, Waddell began to host Sid Waddell's Wrestling Show on ESPN Classic.
 This show featured edited versions of matches from the days of World of Sport Wrestling.

 In 2007, Waddell and Eric Bristow recorded a series of Bellies and Bullseyes darts programmes about the World Darts Championship from 1978 until 1990 for ESPN Classic, which were later broadcast on the channel in December 2007.